 There are four main components of a successful substance abuse aftercare program: health, home, purpose, and community.

-The health-related services of substance abuse aftercare help recovering addicts manage or eliminate their target addiction and detox symptoms.
-Aftercare provides these health-related services by assessing any substance use and mental health problems of patients, testing for alcohol and drugs and infectious diseases in patients, providing medication services to patients, and educating patients on medical, mental health, and substance abuse.
+The mental health and other health-related services of substance abuse aftercare help recovering addicts manage or eliminate their target addiction and detox symptoms.
+Aftercare provides these health-related services by assessing any substance use and mental health problems of patients, testing for drugs and alcohol and infectious diseases in patients, providing medication services to patients, and educating patients on medical, mental health, and substance abuse.

 The service of the purpose component of aftercare is to find recovering addicts a place to work.
 By helping addicts find a place to work, you are also helping them take care of their personal and family responsibilities.

 All of these services given to people in aftercare programs help build confidence in them.
 This, in turn, provides them with a sense of purpose.